 How Does Having a Toxic Mother Affect Relationships?

-It goes without saying that the relationship between you and a toxic mother is unlikely to be healthy or nourishing.
+It goes without saying that the relationship between you and a toxic mother is unlikely to be healthy or nurturing.
 Toxic mother-daughter relationships, in particular, are very common, with toxic mother-son relationships slightly rarer.
 Dysfunction in this primary connection affects all aspects of a person's psyche and life, and awareness of this, especially in women, seems to be on the rise.

 Bethany Webster, a trained psychologist and Life Coach, has coined the phrase "Mother Wound," defining it as "…the pain of being a woman passed down through generations of women in patriarchal cultures."
 Essentially, she argues that those above, and other traits of a toxic mother, are the result of 'dysfunctional coping mechanisms' in patriarchal cultures.
 This is a sober reminder that the toxic mother is herself a product, not only of her dysfunctional upbringing but a largely male-dominated society.
 That said, men are not exempt from these issues.
 Elaborating on the definition, the Mother Wound can well be applied to explain many men's life experiences too.